dotnet/docs/docs/core/extensions/options.md

 # Options pattern in .NET

-The options pattern uses classes to provide strongly-typed access to groups of related settings.
+The options pattern uses classes to provide strongly typed access to groups of related settings.
 When [configuration settings](configuration.md) are isolated by scenario into separate classes, the app adheres to two important software engineering principles:

 - The [Interface Segregation Principle (ISP) or Encapsulation](../../architecture/modern-web-apps-azure/architectural-principles.md#encapsulation): Scenarios (classes) that depend on configuration settings depend only on the configuration settings that they use.
 - [Separation of Concerns](../../architecture/modern-web-apps-azure/architectural-principles.md#separation-of-concerns): Settings for different parts of the app aren't dependent or coupled with one another.